-We have audited the financial statements of The Winnipeg School Division Margaret H. Crawford Fund (the "Entity"), which comprise the statement of financial position as at end of December 31, 2023, the statement of revenue and expenditures and unappropriated surplus for the year then ended, the statement of appropriated surplus for the year then ended, the statement of cash flows for the year then ended and notes to the financial statements, including a summary of significant accounting policies (hereinafter referred to as the "financial statements").
+We have audited the financial statements of The Winnipeg School Division Children's Heritage Education Endowment Fund (the "Entity"), which comprise the statement of financial position as at December 31, 2024, the statements of revenue and expenditures and unappropriated surplus, appropriated surplus and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at end of December 31, 2023 and its results of operations and its cash flows for the year then ended in accordance with Canadian Accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at December 31, 2024, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.